-Range of Uses 6.5.1.7 To accommodate an appropriate range of commercial uses for the trade area.
+RANGE OF USES 6.5.1.7 To accommodate an appropriate range of commercial uses for the trade area.
 Residential Intensification 6.5.1.8 To promote residential intensification with Medium and High Profile buildings to meet the housing needs of the City in appropriate areas in proximity to municipal services, transit and employment areas.
-(Added by OPA #159 - APPROVED July 11, 2022, B/L# 100- 2022) 6.5.3 Mixed Use Corridor designed for v form of comm These Mixed employment a maintaining a se Corridor land use designation is intended for areas which are vehicle oriented Mixed-Use uses.
-Mixed-Use Corridors take the nercial strips along Arterial and Collector roads within Windsor.
-Use Corridors are expected to provide people-oriented and to accommodate higher density/intensity development, while broad mix of land uses that support investment in transit and the of complete communities.(Added by OPA #159 - APPROVED July 11, 2022, B/L# Permitted Uses 6.5.3.1 are primarily retai service oriented u the Commercial Corridor land use designation l, wholesale store (added by OPA 58, 24 07 2006) and ses and, to a lesser extent, office uses.
-APPROVED July 11, 2022, B/L# 100-2022) Permitted Uses 6.5.3.1 are primarily retai the Mixed Use Corridor land use designation l, wholesale store (added by OPA 58, 24 07 2006) and ses and, to a lesser extent, office uses.
-Medium and High Profile residential uses either as stand-alone buildings or part of a commercial-residential mixed use buildings shall be throughout the Corridors.(Added by OPA #159 - APPROVED July 11, 2022, B/L# 100-2022) Ancillary Uses 6.5.3.2 following ancillar uses permitted above, Council may permit the y uses in areas designated as Commercial lule D: Land Use without requiring an s Plan: (a) adult enterta inment parlours provided that: used uses are a minimum of 150 metres from lands or zoned for residential, institutional or open purposes; and
+(Added by OPA #159 - APPROVED July 11, 2022, B/L# 100- 6.5.3 Mixed 2022) Jse Corridor designed for v form of comm These Mixed employment a maintaining a e Corridor land use designation is intended for areas which are hicle oriented Mixed-Use uses.
+Mixed-Use Corridors take the rcial strips along Arterial and Collector roads within Windsor. se Corridors are expected to provide people-oriented d to accommodate higher density/intensity development, while road mix of land uses that support investment in transit and the complete communities.(Added by OPA #159 - APPROVED July 11, 2022, B/L # Permitted Uses 6.5.3.1 Uses permitted in the Commercial Corridor land use designation are primarily retail, wholesale store (added by OPA 58, 24 07 2006) and service oriented uses and, to a lesser extent, office uses.
+(Deleted by OPA #159 - APPROVED July 11, 2022, B/L# 100-2022) F Permitted Uses 6.5.3.1 Uses permitted in the Mixed Use Corridor land use designation are primarily retail, wholesale store (added by OPA 58, 24 07 2006) and service oriented uses and, to a lesser extent, office uses.
+Medium and High Profile residential uses either as stand-alone buildings or part of a commercial-residential mixed use buildings shall be throughout the Corridors.(Added by OPA #159 - APPROVED July 11, 2022, B/L# 100-2022) Ancillary Uses 6.5.3.2 In addition to the uses permitted above, Council may permit the following ancillary uses in areas designated as Commercial Corridor on Schedule D: Land Use without requiring an amendment to this Plan: (a) adult entertainment parlours provided that: such uses are a minimum of 150 metres from lands used or zoned for residential, institutional or open space purposes; and